-Belgrade Conference on International Law & Human Rights
+Belgrade Forum on International Law & Human Rights

 "An Interdisciplinary Analysis of the Role of International Law in Promoting Human Rights"